koii-network/docs/run-a-node/task-nodes/Running-on-VPS.md

 ## Before You Begin

-Setting up and maintaining a Koii Node requires a basic level of technical knowledge, basic experience with Linux is advisable.
-From there we will guide you through the entire process step-by-step, if you encounter obstacles please reach out to **#node-vps channel** in our [Discord](https://discord.gg/koii-network).
+Setting up and maintaining a Koii Node requires a basic level of technical knowledge; basic experience with Linux is advisable.
+From there we will guide you through the entire process step-by-step.
+If you encounter obstacles please reach out to **#node-vps channel** in our [Discord](https://discord.gg/koii-network).

 Make sure your hardware and internet speeds meet the minimum requirements for a Koii Node which are very minimal (similar to the Desktop version) but at least 2GB RAM and >1GHz processor and stable internet.

 If you decide running a node on VPS isn't for you there are other options available, like the Desktop version.
-Go to our website where you will be able to download the [Desktop Node](https://www.koii.network/nodes)
+Go to our website where you will be able to download the [Desktop Node](https://www.koii.network/nodes).

 ## Operating System

 Using **Ubuntu Server 24.04.xx LTS** is highly recommended for running Koii Nodes due to its stability and compatibility.
-The acronym LTS stands for "Long Term Support" which signifies that Ubuntu will provide updates and patches for this operating system "Long Term."
+The acronym LTS stands for "Long Term Support" which signifies that Ubuntu will provide updates and patches for this operating system "Long Term" (in the case of 24.04, April 2029).

 ## Rented VPS Node or Rented Dedicated Server